MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 [DualEngineGeolocationPermissionResponse](#dualenginegeolocationpermissionresponse) | Provides a response to a geolocation permission request.
 [DualEngineGoToEntry](#dualenginegotoentry) | Navigates to a specific travel log entry.
 [DualEngineInitialize](#dualengineinitialize) | Initializes the browser object with an URL.
-[DualEngineInitialize2](#dualengineinitialize2) | Initializes the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.
+[DualEngineInitialize2](#dualengineinitialize2) | Initializes the browser object with an URL; this version allows for additional information about the initial navigation to be passed in.
 [DualEngineInitializeWithRecoveryData](#dualengineinitializewithrecoverydata) | Initializes the browser object using tab recovery data.
 [DualEngineLostFocus](#dualenginelostfocus) | Notifies the browser that it has lost focus.
 [DualEngineNavigate](#dualenginenavigate) | Navigates to a URL.
 [DualEngineNavigate2](#dualenginenavigate2) | Navigates to a URL, with additional information about the navigation.
 [DualEngineNotifyNavigationEntriesDeleted](#dualenginenotifynavigationentriesdeleted) | Notifies that navigation entries have been deleted.
 [DualEnginePrepareToExitRegion](#dualenginepreparetoexitregion) | Notifies the browser that a navigation is occurring to a page that will be handled by the host.
-[DualEnginePrint](#dualengineprint) | Invokes the print dialog for the current page.
+[DualEnginePrint](#dualengineprint) | Invokes the Print dialog for the current page.
-[DualEngineProtectFocus](#dualengineprotectfocus) | Controls whether the browser tries to change focus to itself or not.
+[DualEngineProtectFocus](#dualengineprotectfocus) | Controls whether the browser tries to change focus to itself.
-[DualEngineSavePageAs](#dualenginesavepageas) | Invokes the "Save Webpage" dialog for the current page.
+[DualEngineSavePageAs](#dualenginesavepageas) | Invokes the **Save Webpage** dialog for the current page.
 [DualEngineSetEngineSwitchingPolicyFlags](#dualenginesetengineswitchingpolicyflags) | Sets flags that determine how the browser handles engine switching.
 [DualEngineSetFocus](#dualenginesetfocus) | Sets focus inside the hosted browser.
 [DualEngineSetMediaFullscreen](#dualenginesetmediafullscreen) | Changes the full-screen state of the media playing in the browser.